open-telemetry/opentelemetry-specification/specification/sdk-environment-variables.md

 **Status**: [Stable](document-status.md)

+### Boolean value

+Any value that represents a boolean MUST only interpret the string `"true"` as meaning true.
+An SDK MAY NOT extend this definition and define additional values that are interpreted as true.
+Any value not explicitly defined here or by the SDK as a true value, including unset and empty values, MUST be interpreted as false.
+All boolean environment variables should be named such that false is the expected safe default behavior.

 ### Numeric value

 If an SDK chooses to support an integer-valued environment variable, it SHOULD support nonnegative values between 0 and 2³¹ − 1 (inclusive).
 Individual SDKs MAY choose to support a larger range of values.